hydoai/velovision/jetson_installation/README.md

 # Installation
-See `codename-gimondi/gi-dev-setup` for Jetson Nano setup instructions.
+See `codename-gimondi/gi-dev-setup` for Jetson Xavier NX setup instructions.

 Clone this repository with submodules:
 ```bash